Developer: Clockwork Tortoise Publisher: Sega Released: 05/95 Genre: Action

 Beyond just the special effects the art itself looks fantastic.
 The often dark and moody color palette of the show lends itself well to the Genesis’ color limitations.
 The sprites are small so that they can fit a ton of them on screen at once.
 Indeed, I think it is a bit overkill and to the game’s detriment but it is still an impressive feat nonetheless.
 The animation is spectacular, especially for both Batman and Robin.
 While the boss battles seem a bit out of place as they all feature some form of mechanical contraption their patterns and look make them a worthwhile addition.

 Rather than a straightforward beat em up as in most of his adventures Batman & Robin is a run and gun action game like Gunstar Heroes.
 It features a similar mix of hand to hand combat alongside long ranged attacks.
-By default Batman throws Batarangs but these can be switched to shuriken and bolos.
-Each weapon can be powered up six times.
+By default Batman throws Batarangs but you can also use shuriken and bolos.
+Each weapon can power up up six times.
 You also have a meter that charges for more powerful attacks.
 Power-ups drop constantly, from weapon upgrades to life restoring hearts and screen clearing skulls.
 Yet even with all this the game is still an unbalanced slog.

 Sadly until you max out your weapons the game is completely unbearable.
 The game throws endless parades of enemies in rapid succession from the word go and never lets up.
-It would not be so bad if your weapons were worth a damn but they always feel underpowered until you reach full power.
+It would not be so bad if your weapons were worth a damn.
+But they always feel underpowered until you reach full power.
 You will rarely reach that point as death comes swiftly.
 The pacing is completely awful; every level has multiple points where you must defeat numerous waves before moving on.
 It grows old fast yet the game leans on it heavily until its conclusion.
 I will say the first half of the game is at least manageable.
-It feels like they put the most work into the game’s first two levels as you can manage the chaos if you go slow.
+It feels like they put the most work into the first two levels as the chaos is manageable if you slowdown.
 While not ideal it at least works.

 In Closing